rbutenuth/fpl/doc/map-and-loops.md

 Apply a lambda to all list elements and return a dictionary.
 The dictionary is build from the results of the lambdas.
 The first must return the key as string, the second a value (any type).
 When the key is nil, the second lambda is not called and nothing is put to the dictionary.
-Adding to the dictionary is done by put, so mappings may overwrite each other or even remove mappings, when value is nil.
+Adding to the dictionary is done by `put`, so mappings may overwrite each other or even remove mappings, when value is `nil`.

 The first lambda receives a list element as parameter and the index (starting from 0).
 The second lambda receives three parameters: The first is the previous value contained in the dictionary for the given